-- Assign Responsible Supervisor(s) for the affected area(s) - Provide all necessary resources to implement an effective Hazard Communication Plan (i.e. storage for MSDSs, labels, signs)

-- Provide appropriate engineering controls as feasible - Conduct annual reviews to ensure that the Hazard Communication plan is up to date and being effectively implemented - Ensure continuity of recordkeeping, especially when supervisors leave or are reassigned.
+- Assign Responsible Supervisor(s) for the affected area(s) - Provide all necessary resources to implement an effective Hazard Communication Plan (i.e. storage for SDSs, labels, signs) - Provide appropriate engineering controls as feasible - Ensure continuity of recordkeeping, especially when supervisors leave or are reassigned.